highfestiva/smhi-assignment/README.md

 1. Thought some about the data (see "Data investigation" above).
 1. Implemented a bulk save repository to efficiently store the "station observations."
 1. Implemented a test for the transform service (a single sample).
 1. Implemented part of the transform service.
-Decided to scrap the MapStruct idea, as it became clunkier than just straightforward java.
+Decided to scrap the MapStruct idea, as it became clunkier than just straightforward java (since I'm pivoting the data, and not just moving data between fields).
 1. Implemented a test for the full transform (a station containing multiple samples).
 1. Implemented the complete transform service.
 1. Got the first download+save going.
 1. Renamed "measurement" "observation," which is more in line with meterology.
 1. Added the REST API endpoint for observations.
 1. Added the observation interval filtering.
-1. Added the API key, had some trouble (IDE probably wasn't compiling right, worked after undoing and redoing all :).
+1. Added the API key, had some trouble (IDE wasn't compiling right, worked after undoing and redoing all :).
 1. Added an endpoint for just fetching stations.

 ## REST API